0xHarrington/RocketInsight/README.md

 -Included CSS for the above elements for easy inclusion in the webpage.

 TBD: Set up create-react-app on WSL (Encountering errors)

+Temporary fix: Used npm-windows installer to install npm and create-react-app.

+TO RUN:

+Download all files into a folder and run html file